-There are hundreds of teenagers in foster care who need permanent homes.
+There are teenagers in foster care who need permanent homes.
 In this interview Paula*, a mom who’s adopted four youth, shares her journey.

 *all names have been changed to protect the family’s privacy.